Lamby777/twotwonine/README.md

-# 229_18_35
+# 228.8 18.0 34.9

-Super duper secret encoding that nobody in the entire world will ever crack (real real)
+Super duper secret color-based encoder/decoder that nobody in the entire world will ever crack (real real)

+---

+Not a serious project.